usnistgov/macos_security/README.md

 This project can be used as a resource to easily create customized security baselines of technical security controls by leveraging a library of atomic actions which are mapped to the compliance requirements defined in NIST SP 800-53 (Rev. 5).
 It can also be used to develop customized guidance to meet the particular cybersecurity needs of any organization.

-To learn more about the project, please see the [wiki]({uri-repo}/wiki).
+To learn more about the project, please see the [macOS Security Compliance Project Documentation][documentation].

-If you are interested in supporting the development of the project, refer to the [contributor guidance](.github/CONTRIBUTING.md) for more information.
+If you are interested in supporting the development of the project, refer to the [contributor guidance][contributor] for more information.

 ## Usage

-Civilian agencies are to use the National Checklist Program as required by [NIST 800-70](https://csrc.nist.gov/publications/detail/sp/800-70/rev-4/final).
+Civilian agencies are to use the National Checklist Program as required by [NIST 800-70][NIST 800-70].

 > **NOTE**
 >